linuxdeepin/wiki.deepin.org/en/About_Deepin/Deepin_Community.md

 # Community Manifesto
 ## Introduction

-&emsp; Deepin Open Source Community is an open source community composed of developers, designers, members and advocates.
+- Deepin Open Source Community is an open source community composed of developers, designers, members and advocates.
-&emsp; We are committed to providing a free and open communication platform and the best open source operating system for all through community development and collaboration!
+- We are committed to providing a free and open communication platform and the best open source operating system for all through community development and collaboration!
-&emsp; Whether you are an experienced developer, a creative designer, or an ordinary user, we welcome you to join us and contribute to the community.
+- Whether you are an experienced developer, a creative designer, or an ordinary user, we welcome you to join us and contribute to the community.

 ## Convention